Dynogic/product-attribute-value-code/README.md

 ## Summary

-Adds a code to each product attribute value.
+Adds a code to each product attribute value in Odoo.